Ty Cobb Educational Foundation

 The Foundation was established by the late Tyrus R. Cobb for the purpose of assisting capable and deserving residents of Georgia who need financial assistance in completing their college education.

 Foundation scholarships are granted to qualified students for the purpose of attending an accredited college or university full time.
-The college or university must be regionally accredited by the Southern Association of Colleges and Schools/Commission on Colleges.
+The college or university must be accredited by a regional crediting body recognized by the Council for Higher Education.

 All scholarships are granted without subsequent obligation of the student to the Foundation; however, former recipients and others are urged to make contributions to the Ty Cobb Educational Foundation when circumstances permit.